turboMaCk/glue/README.md

 ### Wrap Polymorphic Module

-A "polymorphic component" is what I call TEA components that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
+A "polymorphic module" is what I call TEA components that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
 This basically means they are using `Cmd.map`, `Html.map`, and `Sub.map` internally.
 Let's make `Counter.elm` polymorphic so it's clear what this mean.
 This will require us to add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`: